Compression as Intelligence

 The Theory: Compression Is Intelligence

 The Hutter Prize offers €500,000 for compressing 1GB of Wikipedia.
 Not for AI research.
 Not for novel architectures.
 For compression.
 Because the premise is that to compress something well, you have to understand it.
 You have to know what's essential, what's redundant, what's derivable from context.
-Compression and comprehension are the same operation.

 The Architecture